-Priority Rank Accomack County - Goal 4: Description of Projects Responsible Department Start Timeline Status as of 2011 2006 - 20.
-11 HMP Identified Mitigation Projects After consultation with the Hazard Mitigation Planning Committee, that included input from the Accomack Sheriff's Office, the following traffic lights should be retrofitted to have backup power installed in order of importance: Four Corners Traffic Light (Rt.
+Priority Accompany Country Cool 4.
+Description of Projects Responsible Start Timeline Status as of Rank Accomack County - Goal 4: Description of Projects Department Start Timenne 2011 2006 - 20 011 HMP Identified Mitigation Projects After consultation with the Hazard Mitigation Planning Committee, that included input from the Accomack Sheriff's Office, the following traffic lights should be retrofitted to have backup power installed in order of importance: Four Corners Traffic Light (Rt.
 13 and Rt.
 179), T's Corner Traffic Light (Rt.
 13 and Rt.
 175), Traffic Light on Chincoteague Road (Rt.
 175) Rt.
 13 and Rt.
 176 in Parksley Rt.
 13 and Rt.
 187 in Nelsonia Rt.
 13 and Rt.
 626 in Melfa Rt.
 13 and Rt.
 182 in Painter VDOT 2007 #2,4, & 5 Complete; #1 & 3 Pending Have all the Accomack County Fire Stations wired for generator hookup.
 Accomack Co.
-Public Safety Post-declared disaster Complete 2011 - 201 16 HMP Identified Mitigation Projects 1 The following traffic lights should be retrofitted to have backup power installed in order of importance: Four Corners Traffic Light (Rt.
+Public Safety Post-declared disaster Complete 2011 - 20 16 HMP Identified Mitigation Projects 1 The following traffic lights should be retrofitted to have backup power installed in order of importance: Four Corners Traffic Light (Rt.
 13 and Rt.
 179), T's Corner Traffic Light (Rt.
 13 and Rt.
 175), Traffic Light on Chincoteague Road (Rt.
 175) Rt.
 13 and Rt.
 187 in Nelsonia Rt.
-13 &amp; Rt.
+13 & Rt.
 180, Wachapreague Rd.
 Rt.
-13 &amp; Madigan Way at Wal-Mart in Onley Rt.
-13 &amp; entrance to Food Lion Shopping Center at T's Corner VDOT 2011 Pending 2 Obtain funding for a generator hookup for the Eastern Shore Community College.
+13 & Madigan Way at Wal-Mart in Onley Rt.
+13 & entrance to Food Lion Shopping Center at T's Corner VDOT 2011 Pending 2 Obtain funding for a generator hookup for the Eastern Shore Community College.
 ESCC Post-declared disaster Not Started 3 Encourage implementation of emergency generator power serving public water and wastewater systems.
 Accomack Co.
 Public Works 2013 Not Started

-Strategy 5.1 - Define and identify special needs populations in the County.
+Goal 5 Local Governments Will Make Efforts to Reach Special Needs Population ons Strategy 5.1 - Define and identify special needs populations in the County.
 Strategy 5.2 - Assure migrant population has access to County emergency response efforts.
-Strategy 5.3 - Assure Tangier Island residents have access to County emer gency response e fforts.
-Priority Rank Accomack County - Goal 5: Description of Projects Responsible Department Start Timeline Status as or 2011 2006 - 20 011 HMP Identified Mitigation Projects All public buildings that are slated for renovation or construction will be evaluated for designation of Red Cross Shelter or refuge of last resort status Accomack Co.
+Strategy 5.3 - Assure Tangier Island residents have access to County emer rgency response e fforts.
+Priority Rank Accomack County - Goal 5: Description of Projects Responsible Department Start Timeline Status as of 2011 2006 - 2 011 HMP Identified Mitigation Projects All public buildings that are slated for renovation or construction will be evaluated for designation of Red Cross Shelter or refuge of last resort status Accomack Co.
 Public Safety Ongoing Complete Coordinate with Town Staffs to man town shelters Accomack Co.
 Administration 2007 Not Complete Investigate a paid reservist program to man up to 7 emergency shelters.
 Accomack Co.
 Administration 2008 Not Complete Produce County-specific emergency information in Spanish Accomack Co.
 Administration & Public Safety 2007 Complete Approach local growers thru the Migrant Council to ask for tax-deductible donations to support and offset sheltering costs for migrants during natural disasters.
 Accomack Co.
 Administration 2008 Not Complete Approach local growers thru the Migrant Council to educate them about appropriate measures to take when a disaster is threatening the area while migrants are working.
 Accomack Co.
 Administration 2007 Complete Provide busing for evacuated Tangiermen from Crisfield, Maryland to shelters in Somerset County or bring them to Accomack County shelters.
 Prepare Tangier residents before any storms on where and how this system will work.
 Accomack Co.
-Public Safety 2006 Not Complete 2011 - 20 016 HMP Identified Mitigation Projects 1 Define special needs populations in the County.
+Public Safety 2006 Not Complete 2011 - 2 2011 - 2016 HMP Identified Mitigation Projects 1 Define special needs populations in the County.
 ACEM 2012 Not Started 2 Develop an emergency coordination plan for defined special needs populations in the County.
 ACEM 2013 Not Started 3 Provide a mass notification system for relay of emergency information to residents and visitors.
 Accomack Co.
 Administration Post-declared disaster Not Complete